 To determine whether a caretaker is responsible for an injury, first you must establish that the person or organization agreed to care for your child.
 This means your child was enrolled in a school or day care and the organization or person accepted responsibility for your child.
 You must then prove that the caretaker in question acted in a way or failed to act in a way that was reasonable to ensure the safety of your child.
 That irresponsible action must have been the cause of the injury to your child, which demonstrates that negligence on the caretaker's part was the reason for your child's injury.

 Finally, you need to demonstrate that the injury to your child was in some way foreseeable; that a reasonable person could have predicted it and acted to prevent or avoid it.
 All of these factors can be difficult to prove, but are vital to winning any kind of compensation for your child's injuries.
-This is why you should never attempt to take on such a case by yourself, but instead hire an experienced New York child injury lawyer to represent you and your family.
+This is why you should never attempt to take on such a case by yourself, but instead hire an experienced New York child injury attorney to represent you and your family.